julio-henrique/gourmet-gatering-html-css/README.md

 In CSS my biggest gain came on how to setup class names and how to use the cascading aspect of CSS to my advantage instead of my fall.
 If I saw that some parts of the code were similar, like the title, then I would create one class and apply to everyone, avoiding repetition, DRY.

-Still CSS - I also learned how to use *flexbox*
+Still CSS - I also learned how to use *flexbox* Continuando no CSS - Eu também aprendi como usar *flexbox*

-### Continued development
+### Continued development   -   Desenvolvimento contínuo
-I really liked this project :D, my continus growth will go with *flexbox*, after seeing how beatiful the project ended I'll continue in this *front-end* path!
+I really liked this project :D, my continus growth will go with *flexbox*, after seeing how beatiful the project ended, I decided to continue in this *front-end* path!
+Eu gostei muito desse projeto :D, o meu desenvolvimento continuo vai ir com *flexbox*, depois de ver como o projeto ficou tão lindo no final, eu decidi continuar no caminho do *fron-end*

-### Useful resources
+### Useful resources  -   Recursos Úteis
 - [CSS resource](https://www.w3schools.com/css/default.asp) - This documentation really helped me.
 It was easy to read and follow, +1000 stars for them.
+- [CSS resource](https://www.w3schools.com/css/default.asp) - Essa documentação realmente me ajudou.
+Foi fácil de ler e seguir, +1000 estrelas para eles.

-## Author
+## Author   -   Autor
 - Linkedin - [to add](to add)